alfierushby/markdown-cv/index.md

 `2020, Summer Term`
 __University Rocket Challenge__, *Software Engineer*. <br>
 \- My team was tasked with designing a payload to be put into a rocket. <br>
-\- I was responsible with interfacing with a raspberry pi to record non-Newtonian liquid, using a camera and a LED circuit.
+\- Eas responsible with interfacing with a raspberry pi to record non-Newtonian liquid, using a camera and a LED circuit.

 `2019, 5 day course`
 __Villiers Park Education Trust__, *Scholars Programme, Sponsored by ARM*. <br>
 \- Website created shown __<a href="https://uploadingdictionairy.github.io/">Here</a>__.<br>
-\- I was chosen as a 'STEM Scholar' and spent 5 days in a residential working with a team of 4. <br>
+\- Was chosen as a 'STEM Scholar' and spent 5 days in a residential working with a team of 4. <br>
 \- Was given the task to create a countdown game that found the largest 'rude' word from any input <br>
 \- Presented a web-project to the class of 30 people in a group and won the award of best presentation compared to 5 other teams. <br>
 \- Learnt how to manage a workload in a group of varying skill-levels, and how to work under pressure.<br>